Other / mixed grade configuration · Dot Lake, AK

 What is the racial and ethnic makeup of Dot Lake School?

-The largest demographic group at Dot Lake School is American Indian / Alaska Native at 53.8%.
-The school serves a student body in Dot Lake, AK.
+The largest demographic group at Dot Lake School is American Indian / Alaska Native at 53.8% of enrollment, in Dot Lake, AK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 59.2/100.

 What is the Resource Investment Index for Dot Lake School?